 Some professionals are nervous about the all-encompassing nature of these definitions.
 For example, David Guest, Professor of Organisational Psychology and Human Resource Management at King’s College London, has said: “…much of the discussion of engagement tends to get muddled as to whether it is an attitude, a behaviour or an outcome, or indeed all three.”

-Peter Clark, co-founder of Qlearsite, says: “There’s an increasing amount of academic research that points to employee engagement being poorly defined.
+Our co-founder Peter Clark, says: “There’s an increasing amount of academic research that points to employee engagement being poorly defined.

 “It’s been used with a lot of licence around personal definitions and experiences.
 But if you go right back to the beginning of employee engagement, it’s about the emotional connection and commitment of employees and their relationship with their employer.”